 Construction began a month later on the Southern Section from PA 63 to PA 463, the first of three phases of parkway construction, which cost $31.7 million and stretches 1.8 miles.
 Construction on the 3.3-mile, $25 million Central Section (PA 463 to Pickertown Road) and 3.4-mile, $42.2 million Northern Section (Pickertown Road to PA 611) began on January 21, 2010 and January 18, 2010 respectively.

-The former stub ramp southwest of Doylestown where the US 202
+The former stub ramp southwest of Doylestown at PA 611 where the

 Construction is underway on improving more of the existing expressway farther south in Chester County.
-PennDOT plans to widen the four-lane expressway to six lanes from US 30 to North Valley Road, rebuild seven overpasses to increase horizontal and vertical clearances, building new collector-distributor ramps for the PA 29 interchange, new ramps for the PA 401 interchange, traffic camera and variable message sign installation, upgrading drainage system, and building sound walls at various locations where needed.
+PennDOT divided the project into four contracts: the first began in March 2007 and consisted of replacing the Swedesford Road, Church Road, and Mill Lane and improving the PA 401/Phoenixville Road, Phoenixville Road/Planebrook Road/Swedesford Road intersections which wrapped up in Fall 2008.
+The second contract involved modifying the Swedesford Road, PA 29, and abandoned railroad bridges, and replacing the Cedar Hollow Road bridge which began in February 2008 and finished in Summer 2010.
+The third contract is to widen the four-lane expressway to six lanes from US 30 to North Valley Road, rebuild seven overpasses to increase horizontal and vertical clearances, building new collector-distributor ramps for the PA 29 interchange, new ramps for the PA 401 interchange, installation of traffic cameras and variable message signs, upgrading drainage system, and building sound walls at various locations where needed which began April 21, 2011 with a groundbreaking attended by transportation Secretary Barry J. Schoch, P.E., and federal, state, and local officials.
+"Today we launch construction on a highly anticipated project that will transform an aging and worn stretch of Route 202 into a modern six-lane highway," Schoch said.
+"When completed, this expansion will help keep commuters moving safely and smoothly through the Great Valley area."
 The $295.8 million project began in 2007 and is expected to finish in late 2015.
 Project website: http://www.us202-300.com/.

 US 202 Pictures